ChucklesDroid/Golang-projects/http-server/README.md

 ## Binding to specific IPs

-* It refers to the process where an application (like a web server) is instructed to listen for incoming connections only on a specific network interface or IP address of the machine it is running on.
+* It refers to the process where an application (like a web server) is instructed to listen for incoming connections only on a specific network interface or IP address and port (of the machine it is running on).
 * Every machine has one or more network interfaces, each associated with an IP address (or multiple IPs, in some cases).
 By binding to a particular IP, the server limits where it will accept connections from.

 * Network Interfaces:- This is the 'software representation' of a network connection.
 Each interface is typically linked to an IP address.
 For example a machine might have: